smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 2. Activate the NaviAPP, wait more than 150 seconds, then enable WiFi on the head unit.
 3. Activate the NaviAPP, wait more than 150 seconds, then enable WiFi on the phone

-The root cause of the problems is thatÅCin the above three situations, there is no mechanism to trigger the reestablishment of secondary transport (TCP) for `VideoStreaming` in Java Suite currently.
+The root cause of the problems is that,in the above three situations, there is no mechanism to trigger the reestablishment of secondary transport (TCP) for `VideoStreaming` in Java Suite currently.
 There is a complete solution to these problems.
 It would help SDL greatly improve the user experience on `VideoStreaming` via BT+WiFi.

-á@ Add WIFI status listener into Proxy áA Reference iOS's design, modify the timing of request TCP connection,
+1. Add WIFI status listener into Proxy
+2. Reference iOS's design, modify the timing of request TCP connection,
-  +  áA-1 Proxy receive Mobile's WIFI connected successfully
+  +  2-1 Proxy receive Mobile's WIFI connected successfully
-  +  áA-2 Proxy receive valid IP and port from HU
+  +  2-2 Proxy receive valid IP and port from HU
-  +  áA-3 Proxy receive onHmiStatus(FULL) from HU(the Existing process of current proxy)
+  +  2-3 Proxy receive onHmiStatus(FULL) from HU(the Existing process of current proxy)

-áB Proxy receive TCP TransportDisconnected, clear IP and port
+3. Proxy receive TCP TransportDisconnected, clear IP and port

 Please refer to Appendix section for sample code.